Systemx-ai/Pilot-X/self driving/controls/control/control.md

 ### How to approach the control problem

+Firstly, there is the whole vehicle control system.
+We need to divide the control system into a few parts.

+- Controller
+- Plant/car
+- Input
+- System
+- Output

 - There's the input, then the system, then the compute and then output.
 Designing the control problem